Devil o’ the Highlands Footrace

 4:00pm-ish: Prizegiving at the race finish

-Saturday 6th, 4:15am - 5:30am: In the Green Welly Stop car park.
-The Green Welly will be shut, but the Real Food Café is opening up extra early just for us, with hot drinks and hot filled breakfast rolls available from 4:00am to 6:30am.
+Saturday 12th, 4:15am - 5:30am: In the Green Welly Stop car park.
+The Green Welly will be open for hot drinks and hot filled breakfast rolls throughout registration.

 At registration you will pick up your race number, which must be worn on your FRONT, and your timing chip.